 The Content Instagram Analytics tab measures the effects of each and every picture, video, story, or ad that you post through your business profile.

 You can use these metrics to find out what type of content gets you the best response and results, and where you could use some improvement.
 Instagram Analytics breaks down Content analytics into three different categories.

 This section lets you view all the metrics related to the pictures or videos that you have posted on your profile.

 You can either view metrics for all your posts at once, or click on each individual post to see its own specific metrics.

-The Stories section under the Content analytics tab shows you metrics in the aggregate for all the stories you posted in the last 14 days.
+The Stories section under the Content Analytics tab shows you metrics for all the stories you posted in the last 14 days.
 You cannot click on each individual story and view its metrics from here.

 You can filter the data you want to see for all your stories based on the timeframe and actions, like forwards, backs, replies, exits, and swipes.

 To view metrics of individual stories, open up your story and click on ‘Seen by’ located at the bottom of the screen.
 This will show you metrics like, who viewed your story, the number of impressions and reach, and what actions were taken.

 This section lets you access the metrics for any of your active or previous paid promotions.